jadedocelot/Bin2rong/bryn/pytorch/README.md

 It is now time to train this damn network!
 We should begin by setting up an optimizer and a loss criterion:

-* First we need to create a stochastic gradient descent optimizer
+* We need to create a stochastic gradient descent optimizer

 	OPTIMIZER = optim.SGD(net.parameters(),lr=learning_rate, momentum=0.9)